-- Same as -C. noexec Same as -n. - noglob Same as -f. nolog Currently ignored.
+- noglob Same as -f.

+- nolog Currently ignored.

-notify Same as -b.
+- notify Same as -b.

 - nounset Same as -u.

 - onecmd Same as -t.

-- physical Same as -P.
+physical Same as -P.

 - pipefail If set, the return value of a pipeline is the value of the last (rightmost) command to exit with a non-zero status, or zero if all commands in the pipeline exit successfully.
-This option is disabled by default.

-- posix Change the behavior of bash where the default operation differs from the POSIX standard to match the standard (posix mode).
+This option is disabled by default. - posix Change the behavior of bash where the default operation differs from the POSIX standard to match the standard (posix mode).